lglizaran/pdsnd_github/README.md

 Bikeshare project

 ### Description
-Provides statistical information about the bikeshare service in chicago, new york or washington
+Provides statistical information about the bikeshare service in chicago, new york or washington or all

 ### Files used
 chicago.csv